-Whether you are a technical diver, a sport diver, freediver, spearo, or a happy holiday snorkeler, the need for a good set of fins is a prerequisite to propelling yourself through the water.
+Whether you are a sport diver, technical diver, freediver, spearo, or a happy holiday snorkeller, the need for a good set of fins is a prerequisite to propelling yourself through the water.
 Without them we are pretty much immobile, certainly in dive gear.

 Oh, and in the dive world we don't call them flippers.
 Flipper was a dolphin and we don't take his name in vain!
 We call them fins.

 at The Scuba DoctorWhile the idea of fins is simple, the fin designs and options available to water-lovers are quite vast.
 When evaluating which fins will best meet your needs, keep the following questions in mind:

 If a little fin is good, a lot must be better!
 As true as that statement sounds, it is actually quite incorrect.
 Fins are a sport-specific piece of equipment that can greatly affect how well you perform during your time in the water.

 Recreational swimmers and snorkellers tend to fall into the "less is more" category when it comes to buying fins.
 The majority of swimmers and snorkellers don't need the bells and whistles that many fins offer.
 Typically, a more basic fin design will meet your needs.
 The length of fin needed by swimmers and snorkellers is typically shorter than those needed by scuba divers and are definitely shorter than those used by free divers.

 If you feel like you are fighting your fins rather than being aided by them, then your fins are probably meatier than what you need.
 A simple smaller design is usually much better for swimmers and snorkellers.